carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/WRITE_UP.md

 As before, we drive one lap without any issues, meaning that we also fulfill the acceleration and jerk requirements.

-Please refer to XXXX for more details.
+Please refer to the [Model Documentation](Model Documentation.md), section "Keeping Acceleration and Jerk Limits".

 4. Car does not have collisions.